DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks: Experimental Results

-In all our experiments, we embedded a watermark of 256 bits, which corresponds to the size of an ownership identifier or of a binary stream generated by the hash function SHA256 \cite{rachmawati2018comparative}.
-The watermark is embedded in the second to last layer, as for DeepSigns.
-We use the bit error rate (BER) as the metric to measure the distance between original and extracted watermarks.
-BER is calculated as
+In all our experiments, a watermark $b$ of 256 bits is embedded in the second-to-last layer of the target model, following the approach used in DeepSigns.
+This watermark could, for example, be the hash of the model owner's identifier generated using the SHA-256 hash function.
+We use the bit error rate (BER) to measure the discrepancy between the original and extracted watermarks.
+The BER is defined as:

-where $b^{ext}$ is the extracted watermark, $I$ is the indicator function, and $n$ is the size of the watermark.
+where $b^{\text{ext}}$ is the extracted watermark, $I$ is the indicator function which returns 1 if the condition is true and 0 otherwise, and $n$ is the size of the watermark ($n=256$).
+A BER close to 0 indicates that the two watermarks are identical, while a BER close to 0.5 means that the watermarks are not correlated.

-We use simple 3-layer fully-connected neural networks as the architecture for the projection function in our experiments.
-The normal distribution $N(\mu,\sigma)=N(0,1)$ serves as a latent space to embed the watermark.
-We use Adam optimizer with the learning rate $10^{-1}$, batch size $100$ and weight decay $10^{-4}$ to train the projection function.
+We used a simple 2-layer fully connected neural network as the architecture for the DICTION projection function $\text{Proj}_{\theta}$ in our experiments.
+The normal distribution $N(\mu,\sigma)=N(0,1)$ serves as a latent space to embed the watermark. and the selection matrix $Z$ as the identity.
+We use Adam optimizer with the learning rate $10^{-3}$, batch size $100$, and weight decay $10^{-4}$ to train the DICTION projection function.
 We set $\lambda = 1$ in \eqref{eq:embed_diction}.
-We used 30 epochs for each benchmark to embed the watermark.
+We used 10 epochs for each benchmark to embed the watermark.

-Regarding the implementation of DeepSigns \cite{rouhani2019deepsigns}, we used also the second-to-last layer for embedding. $\lambda_1$ and $\lambda_2$ have been set to $1$ to obtain a BER equals to zero, except for LeNEt since the size of its activation maps ("64") is smaller compared to other architectures whose activation maps sizes are "512" (see Table \ref{tab:model_bench}).
-The number of watermarked classes $s$ equals to $2$ and $N$ to $128$ (i.e., a watermark of 256 bits), the watermark projection matrix $A$ is generated based on standard normal distribution $N(0,1)$.
-The trigger set presents $1\%$ of the training data.
-The reported BER and the detection rate values of DICTION as well as for DeepSigns are averaged over 5 different runs.
+Regarding the implementation of DeepSigns \cite{rouhani2019deepsigns}, we used also the second-to-last layer for embedding, as in its original version. $\lambda_1$ and $\lambda_2$ have been set to $0.01$ to obtain a BER equal to zero.

+The number of watermarked classes $s$ equals $2$ and $N$ to $128$ (i.e., a watermark of 256 bits), and the watermark projection matrix $A$ is generated based on the standard normal distribution $N(0,1)$.
+The trigger set corresponds to $1\%$ of the training data.